alexeykuz-sys/LinguaGames-Project-MS2/README.md

 1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the game.

-2. Upon entering the site, users are automatically presented with clear webisite
+2. Upon entering the site, users are automatically presented with clear website consisting of the three blocks:
-    2. The main points are made immediately with the hero image
+    - The main area of page presented with 12 cards with a logo of the game.
     3. The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.
 2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.